UomMobileDevelopment/Lesson03_2018-19/README.md

 3. **Build a simple calculator** We are going to build a simple calculator in order to explore more details about activities, listeners and layouts.
 Our app will support different layout for portrait/landscape orientation.

+4. **Use saved Instance State knowledge** The calculator has been probably finished!
+But there is a bug.
+To see it make a calculation, change orientation and continue calculating! oops!
+Something needs to be fixed there!

 ![calc1](https://github.com/UomMobileDevelopment/Lesson03_2018-19/blob/master/img/calc1.PNG)